nwithan8/tauticord/README.md

 - Whenever the bot comes online
 	- What operating system the bot is running on (Windows, Linux, MacOS, etc.)
 - Whenever an error is logged
- 	- What Python function the error occurred in.
+ 	- What function the error occurred in.

 **What data is NOT collected:**
 - Any identifying information about the user